Edmonds CC Information

 If there is an emergency and you need the police or fire truck or ambulance, call 911.
 Explain the problem.

 The International Students Services office is the first place for all international students.
 ISS takes care of applications, orientation, housing, activities, and advising.
-The ISS office is in the North Duplex.
+The ISS office is in the Glacier Building.

-You will receive a number grade, 0.0 – 4.0 at the end of the quarter.
+You will receive a number grade, 0–4.0, at the end of the quarter.
 Your teacher will explain the grading system for each class.
-You can find your grades online one week after the end of the quarter.
-You need your student ID and student PIN.

-The Library is located on the 3rd floor of Lynnwood Hall.
-The Library includes books, ESL books, magazines, and newspapers.
-The Commons is a library area with many computers for students.
+The Library is located on the third floor of Lynnwood Hall.
+It includes books, ESL books, magazines, and newspapers.
+The Commons is a library area with numerous computers for students.
 There are also quiet study areas and group study rooms.

-Student parking is free but you need a sticker for your car.
+Student parking is free, but you need a sticker for your car.
 You can get the parking sticker in the EdPass office in the Bookstore.
 You may not park in staff parking lots.
-Parking lots are busy during peak hours (9:30 – 12:30).
-It is often easier to find parking in the lot on 196th street.
+Parking lots are busy during peak hours (9:30 a.m.–12:30 p.m.).
+It is often easier to find parking in the lot on 196th Street SW.
 It is a short walk to campus from there.

 This office helps students who need extra help.
-If you have problems with seeing, hearing, or walking, or if you have special learning needs, talk to an ISS Advisor or your teacher.
-You can also visit this office in MLT 159.
+If you have problems with seeing, hearing, or walking, or if you have special learning needs, talk to an ISS adviser or your teacher.
+You can also visit this office in Mountlake Terrace 159.